maticnetwork/whitepaper/README.md

     To resolve this, a possible solution could be following:

     Anyone can add transaction data directly to the main chain contract.
-That transaction must be added in next 5 checkpoints by delegates.
+That transaction must be added in next 5 checkpoints by Block Producers.

     The following might happen next -

-      - If delegate doesn’t include tx in next 5 checkpoints, tx owner can start challenge by keeping some ETH as value (some kind of bond).
-After certain amount of time, delegate won’t be able to produce inclusion proof, and that’s why delegates get slashed and tx owner will get slashed amount + bond (passed in challenge)
+      - If Block Producer doesn’t include the transaction in the next 5 checkpoints, the transaction owner can start challenge by keeping some ETH as value (some kind of bond).
+After certain amount of time, Block Producer won’t be able to produce inclusion proof, and that’s why Block Producers get slashed and transaction owner will get slashed amount + bond (passed in challenge)

-      - If delegate includes tx but tx owner decides to mess with delegate - in that case, delegate produces inclusion proof and delegate get bond amount created by tx owner.
+      - If Block Producer includes the transaction, but transaction owner decides to mess with Block Producer - in that case, Block Producer produces inclusion proof and gets bond amount created by the transaction owner.

 11. DDoS